 No longer being prisoners to our way of thinking can be one of the hardest places to escape from but it can lead us to a freedom few will ever know.

-Posted on June 18, 2016, in #depression, Life, Mental Health and tagged #anxiety, #cultures, #depressions, #EndTheStigma, #environments, #paradigm, #Stopthestigma, #thinking, #worldview, Vision.
+Posted on June 18, 2016, in Mindfulness and tagged #anxiety, #cultures, #depressions, #EndTheStigma, #environments, #paradigm, #Stopthestigma, #thinking, #worldview, Vision.
 Bookmark the permalink.
 Leave a comment.